FeroLabs/fero_client/README.md

 ### Optimize

 A more advanced usage of an `Analysis` is to create an optimization which will make a prediction that satistifies a specified `goal` within the context of `constraints` on other factors or targets.
-For example, if you wanted to the minimum value of `value` while keeping `target` within a set constraints you would provide the following goal and constraint configurations.
+For example, if you wanted to the minimize value of `value` while keeping `target` within a set range, you would provide the following goal and constraint configurations.

 ```python